MinaFoundation/mina-on-chain-voting/README.md

 **For example:**

 ```
-To vote in favor of 'MEF 1', the memo field must be populated with: 'YES ID 1'
+To vote in favor of 'MEF 1', the memo field must be populated with: 'YES 1'
 Similarly, if the intent is to vote against 'MEF 1', the memo field must
-contain: 'NO ID 1'.
+contain: 'NO 1'.
 ```

 *Vote With Auro Wallet*